shaunjwalker/algorithms/README.md

 ### Experimental Design
 The experimental design of this project involved :
 - Choosing values of n, where n is the size of an input array, on which to run each algorithm to obtain meaningful and comparable performance data
-- Ensuring that each run of each algorithm was on a new, randomized array
+- Ensuring that every run of each algorithm was on a new, randomized array
 - Ensuring that merge1 and merge2 were run on the exact same randomized array each run

 ### Results